The voice of women in Nashville for 125 years

 2008: The YWCA became the Nashville affiliate of Girls Inc. and has served more than 4,000 girls in Metro Nashville Public Schools since programming began.

-2014: The YWCA launched an innovative primary prevention initiative dedicated to ending violence against women and girls by engaging and educating men and boys.
-The AMEND Together program (formerly called MEND) seeks to challenge, cultivate, and change the culture that perpetuates violence against women.
+2013: The YWCA launched an innovative primary prevention initiative dedicated to ending violence against women and girls by engaging and educating men and boys.
+The AMEND Together program (formerly called MEND and Engaging Men) seeks to challenge, cultivate, and change the culture that perpetuates violence against women.

 2016: The Lethality Assessment Protocol (LAP) was implemented in Nashville through the Mayor’s Office of Family Safety, Metro Nashville Police Department, and YWCA.
 Created by the Maryland Network Against Domestic Violence in 2005, LAP is an innovative strategy to prevent domestic violence homicides and serious injuries by providing an easy and effective method for police and advocates to identify victims of domestic violence who are at the highest risk.